The professional Doctor of Dental Surgery (DDS) degree is awarded by the College of Dentistry.

 Estimated Cost of Attendance

 Tuition and fees vary by degree program and the type of student you are.

 - File an application with the American Dental Education Association's Associated American Dental Schools Application Service (AADSAS) beginning June 1 of the year preceding the year for which you seek admission.

 - Simultaneously send at least three (and no more than four) letters of recommendation and your official transcripts from each institution attended to the American Dental Education Association.

-- Completed AADSAS applications must be on file by October 1.
+- Completed AADSAS applications and Dental Admission Test (DAT) scores must be on file by October 1.
 Apply as early as possible, even before you take the DAT.

-- If your AADSAS application is approved, you will be asked to complete a final application to the UI College of Dentistry and arrange a personal interview.
+- If your AADSAS application advances, you will be asked to complete a supplemental application to the UI College of Dentistry and schedule a personal interview.

 - Admitted candidates will begin to be notified December 1.

 - Applicants accepted before February 1 must submit an advance payment of $500 within one month after notification of their acceptance.
 Students admitted after February 1 must submit the advance payment within two weeks after their notification of acceptance.
 This payment is not refundable, but is credited toward tuition and fees for those who enroll.